Epidemiological Society of London: History

 Following a severe outbreak of cholera in England in 1831-32 a London physician, J.H.Tucker, proposed in a letter to the Lancet that a society should be formed to specifically study epidemics.
 The first meeting of the Epidemiological Society of London took place on 6 May 1850 in Hanover Square, London.
-At a follow up meeting in July, chaired by Anthony Ashley Cooper, 7th Earl of Shaftesbury, a constitution was agreed and officers appointed.
-Dr. Benjamin Guy Babington, a Guy's Hospital physician, was elected as the first President of the society, whose agreed objectives were:
+At a follow-up meeting in July, chaired by Sir Astley Cooper, a constitution was agreed and officers appointed.
+Benjamin Guy Babington, a Guy's Hospital physician, was elected as the first president of the society, whose agreed objectives were: